Hann-Fu/ASSIGNMENT-IMDB-SENTIMENT/README.md

 10. **LLM Approach**

     - Implement a LangChain LLM approach with structured output.
-Add endpoints to the API and test carefully.
+Add endpoints to the API and test.

 11. **Public Data Collection & Testing & Evaluation**